mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

 navigationTitle:  GitOps Deployment
 title: GitOps Based Deployments
 menuWeight: 3
-excerpt: Implement GitOps processes to Continuously Deploy applications
+excerpt: Implement GitOps processes to Continuously Deploy Applications
 ---
 # Deploying Applications with GitOps

 Dispatch enables software and applications to be continuously deployed (CD) using GitOps processes.
 GitOps enables the application to be deployed as per a manifest that is stored in a git repo.
-This ensures that the application deployment can be automated, audited and declaratively deployed to the infrastructure.
+This ensures that the application deployment can be automated, audited, and declaratively deployed to the infrastructure.

-This tutorial assumes that you have followed the [Dispatch Installation](../install/) and [Setting up a repository to use Dispatch](../repo-setup/) tutorials and have set up Dispatch CI for a hello-world application.
+This tutorial assumes that you have followed the [Dispatch Installation](../install/) and [Setting up a repository to use Dispatch](../repo-setup/) topics and have set up Dispatch CI for a hello-world application.

 ## Quick Start

-This section provides a dense set of instructions for deploying a hello-world application to your kubernetes cluster using Dispatch.
-The subsequent sections provide background and go into greater details regarding the individual steps.
+This section provides a set of instructions for deploying a hello-world application to your kubernetes cluster using Dispatch.
+The subsequent sections provide background and go into greater detail regarding the individual steps.

 *NOTE: Replace `your-user` with your GitHub username in all the following steps.*